azrails/django_coock_book_python/README.md

 6) sudo docker-compose exec web python manage.py loaddata fixtures.json
 7) sudo docker-compose exec web python manage.py createsuperuser
 ### :warning:Note:
-if you see a similar picture:
+if you see a similar picture after all steps:
 ![Alt text](./12.png)
-Stop the project runing(ctrl-c) and rerun until you see something like this.
+Stop the project runing(ctrl-c) and rerun step 2 until you see something like this.
 ![Alt text](./11.png)